getanteon/alaz/Alaz-Architecture.md

 - environment variables
 - ...

-> At time of today(6th July 2023).
+> At time of today(23th August 2023).
 We do not take into consideration container runtimes data, we do not need it for todays objectives.
-Will be used later on while aggregating data.
+Will be used later on for collecting more detailed data.

 ##### #  	2) Ebpf Programs
 In Alaz's ebpf directory there are a couple of **ebpf programs written in C using libbpf**.